redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/add-binding.md

 ## Running the Command

 ### Pre-requisites
-* A directory containing a Devfile; if you don't have one, see [odo init](init.md) on obtaining a devfile.
 * A cluster with the Service Binding Operator installed (see installation instructions for [Kubernetes](../overview/cluster-setup/kubernetes.md#installing-the-service-binding-operator) and [OpenShift](../overview/cluster-setup/openshift.md#installing-the-service-binding-operator) cluster)
 * Operator-backed services or resources you want to bind your application to
+* Optional, a directory containing a Devfile; if you don't have one, see [odo init](init.md) on obtaining a devfile.

 ### Interactive Mode
 In the interactive mode, you will be guided to choose:
 * a service from the list of bindable service instances as supported by the Service Binding Operator,
+* if a Devfile is not present in the directory, a workload resource,
 * option to bind the service as a file (see [Understanding Bind as Files](#understanding-bind-as-files) for more information on this),
 * a name for the binding.